-Redskins have lost TE Derek Carrier for the year with a torn ACL and MCL
+Redskins tight end Derek Carrier has suffered a torn ACL and MCL

 According to Ian Rapoport of NFL Media Insiders, the Washington Redskins will have to make the playoffs without one of their key pass catchers.
 According to Rapoport, Derek Carrier tore his ACL and MCL Week 14 against the Bears.